sustachio/blog/posts_md/jinja.md

 In an HTML file (or any other type of file) you can type Jinja code, which will be converted or rendered back into normal HTML through a python script.
 The code has many features like loops, variables, if statements, and filters (which are very similar to functions).

-You can find Jinja's documentation <a href="https://jinja.palletsprojects.com/en/3.1.x/templates/" target="_blank">here</a>
+You can find Jinja's documentation [here](https://jinja.palletsprojects.com/en/3.1.x/templates/)

 Jinja tries to make its syntax similar to python, which makes templates very readable.
 In your template (HTML where you type the code), you can put Jinja statements in between {% and %}, and expressions in between {{ and }}.